"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 What should I avoid while taking hydrocodone and ibuprofen (Vicoprofen)?

-Avoid drinking alcohol while taking hydrocodone and ibuprofen.
-Alcohol can increase your risk of stomach bleeding caused by ibuprofen.
+Avoid drinking alcohol.
+It may increase your risk of stomach bleeding while taking ibuprofen.

 What other drugs will affect hydrocodone and ibuprofen (Vicoprofen)?

 Before using hydrocodone and ibuprofen, tell your doctor if you regularly use other medicines that make you sleepy (such as cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
 They can add to sleepiness caused by hydrocodone and ibuprofen.

 Tell your doctor about all other medicines you use, especially:

 - antidepressants such as amitriptyline (Elavil, Vanatrip) or imipramine (Tofranil);